Gather family and friends around the kitchen island, and create extra space for cooking and storage.

 A kitchen island is the best epitome of the SociableKitchen® - and the essence of a dream kitchen.
 If the space permits, you can create an open kitchen with a kitchen island that invites social gathering and shared experiences.
 And make the kitchen the focal point for much more than cooking and meals.

 But how do you find the kitchen island that suits you and your home - and what opportunities are there?
-We guide you through the various considerations and options, so that you get the right kitchen island arranged.
+We guide you through the various considerations and options to arrange for the best island to suit your kitchen.

 A KITCHEN ISLAND REQUIRES SPACE

-If you set up a kitchen island or cooking island in too little space, you run the risk of disturbing the good workflow and hindering the freedom of movement in the kitchen.
-Moreover, a dominant kitchen island can make the kitchen seem smaller.
+If you set up a food prep island or cooking island in too little space, you run the risk of disturbing the workflow and hindering the freedom of movement in the kitchen.
+Moreover, too large of an island can make the kitchen seem smaller.

 DO YOU HAVE A SMALL KITCHEN?